Abe2G/Abe2G.github.io/airline_sentiment_classification.md

 The data has 14640 samples with 15 features.
 However, I only use 'text' and 'airline_sentiment' feature as the aim of this project is to predict sentiment class given tweets.

 Next lets apply some preprocessing in tweets
 1. In practice we usually use shortened form of words in tweets than full expanded form.
-So, using common English short forms I will expand it to full notation to minimize OOV(out-of-vocabulary) words
+So, using common English short forms, I will expand it to full notation to minimize OOV(out-of-vocabulary) words
 2. Removal of unnecessary punctuation marks
 3. changing to lowercase
 4. Dealing with emoji.
 Commonly occur in user comments